top of page

 Matt was my first born.
 He was bright, creative, active and engaging.
 And at times, he was annoying.
 He was not all that interested in the future, whereas I was more focused on helping him eat his vegetables, get to school on time, go to college, get a job, etc.

 I was so focused on my own agenda for Matt that I missed his essential gift: he accepted people exactly as they were and played with them there.
-He could set aside his agenda when play was no longer possible.
+And, he could set aside his playful agenda when play was no longer possible.
 For example, as a teen, when he knew I’d reached the end of my rope with his antics, he would say, “Mom, sit down.
 Let me get you some tea.”

 I learned at Matt’s funeral how deeply his gift of presence endeared him to others.
 Many of his peers whispered in my ear, “Matt was my best friend.”